What is a Non-Religious Funeral Ceremony

-As a Funeral Celebrant I provide non-religious funeral ceremonies.
+As a Funeral Celebrant I provide non-church funeral ceremonies.
 These usually take place in either the Funeral Directors Chapel of Rest or at the Crematorium or Graveside.

-A visit to your home is included with each ceremony.
+A call with the family is important for each ceremony.
 This is when I will talk to you about your loved one, discuss the type of ceremony you would like and to gather information for the Funeral or Committal ceremony.

 I hold a Diploma as a Funeral Celebrant with accreditation by the UK Society of Celebrants

 Held at either the home of the deceased or at the Funeral Director’s Chapel of Rest.
 Family, friends, neighbours, colleagues, etc. gather to pay their last respects.
 This is usually something arranged between the family and the Funeral Director.

 Usually held at the crematorium or graveside.
 I have carried out funeral ceremonies at the Funeral Director’s Chapel of Rest, followed by a brief committal ceremony at either the crematorium or the graveside.